top of page

 Conclusion

 America’s democracy is at a critical juncture.
-The vote, once the bedrock of representation, has been weakened by a system that prioritizes minority interests over the majority.
+Our democracy CAN work, but only if we remove constitutional distortions blocking our democracy.
+The vote, once the bedrock of representation, has been weakened by a system prioritizing party-enabled minority interests over the majority.
 Meanwhile, the unchecked growth of the administrative state has fostered inefficiency and eroded public trust.
 These twin challenges threaten the nation’s ability to govern effectively and address its most pressing issues.

 The solution lies in a two-step approach: first, reclaiming the vote by undoing the 1972 P&C reforms, and second, using a strengthened legislature to mandate Zero-Based Budgeting across federal agencies.
 By addressing these root causes, America can restore the balance of power, rebuild trust in its institutions, and ensure a government that works for all citizens.
 The time for action is now—before the challenges of today become the crises of tomorrow.